-Hallgrímskirkja or The Church of Hallgrímur in Reykjavík
+Hallgrímskirkja - Hallgrimskirkja Church of Hallgrímur in Reykjavík

 Hallgrímskirkja is the best-known landmark in Reykjavík city.
-Hallgrímskirkja is a church at the top of Skólavörðuholt, a small hill in the Reykjavík City Center district is a hill that for decades and even centuries was the highest point in the village of Reykjavík and then the town of Reykjavík.
-That was before the districts of Árbær, Breiðholt and Grafarvogur developed in the early 20th century on land with higher elevation, and before Reykjavík became a city.
-As early as the second decade of the twentieth-century ideas began to surface suggesting to build a church on the Skólavörðuholt hill.
+Hallgrímskirkja is a church at the top of Skólavörðuholt, a small hill in the Reykjavík City Center district.
+For decades and even centuries, the hill was the highest point in the village of Reykjavík and then the town of Reykjavík.
+That was before the districts of Árbær, Breiðholt, Grafarholt, and Grafarvogur developed in the early 20th century on land with higher elevation and before Reykjavík became a city.
+As early as the second decade of the 20th century, ideas began to surface suggesting building a church on the Skólavörðuholt hill.
 At a time when religion mattered more than it does today, Christianity was at the center of everyone’s life.
-In the third decade elaborated proposals started to see daylight as the State Architect titled House Master of the State, Guðjón Samúelsson, presented his grand idea about several buildings at Skólavörðuholt.
-Ideas that were supposed to represent the highest elevation of Icelandic culture, in any sense of the word, and give the small, remote Arctic Island an international makeover.
+In the third decade, elaborated proposals started to see daylight as the State Architect, titled House Master of the State, Guðjón Samúelsson, presented his grand idea about several buildings at Skólavörðuholt.
+Ideas that were supposed to represent the highest elevation of Icelandic culture and civic life, in any sense of the word, and give the small, remote Arctic Island an international makeover.
 An idea that never came to live apart from the idea of building a church at Skólavörðuholt.
 So even though Hallgrímskirkja church is just a building, its cultural reference has a much deeper meaning for Iceland, Reykjavík, and Icelanders.
 Hallgrímskirkja is an Evangelical-Lutheran church and part of the Evangelical-Lutheran Church of Iceland.

-The State Architect and Hous Master of the State Guðjón Samúelsson is a remarkable person in Icelandic history.
+The State Architect and House Master of the State, Guðjón Samúelsson, is a remarkable person in Icelandic history.
 In addition to being the architect of Hallgrímskirkja church, he is also the architect of the main building at the University of Iceland, The National Theater in the Reykjavík City Center, and many other significant buildings in Reykjavík and around the country.
 You will most likely continue to see his name as you travel around the island and visit places with schools, churches, and other official buildings.
-His work and plan regarding Hallgrímskirkja started around 1937, and construction began around 1945.
-41 years later when the church was dedicated and blessed in 1986, it had initiated a flood of disputes and political battles while under construction.
-People argued left and right about the cost, the height of the tower, whether the church was beautiful or a blend of ugly contradicting architecture and many other matters as the church stood half built for decades.
+His work and plan regarding Hallgrimskirkja Church started around 1937, and construction began around 1945.
+Forty-one years later, when the church was dedicated and blessed in 1986, it had initiated a flood of disputes and political conflicts while under construction.
+People argued left and right about the cost, the height of the tower, whether the church was beautiful or a blend of ugly, contradictory architecture, and many other matters as the church stood half-built for decades.
 For those of us who were born in the two decades after the Second World War, it was a monument to the slow process toward better times and prosperity.
 In 2008, the church was renovated due to major damages to the concrete and outside walls of the tower.
 As the repairs and improvements were extremely expensive of Hallgrímskirkja church, it took some years before they were done.
 Most of the outside layer of the tower had to be removed.
 It was a devastating sight, as the church has so recently been finished.

 Hallgrímskirkja is a very Icelandic architectural phenomenon